AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

  - **Monitoring** Aviatrix solution integrates with Splunk, Sumo, remote Syslog, ELK and DataDog to forward events from gateways to your favorite central logging service.

+ - **Scalable** AWS has various limits in its infrastructure, such as route entry limit of 100.
+This limits how many on-prem CIDRs and VPC CIDRs can be carried on a Transit GW.
+Aviatrix solution overcomes that limitation.

 For a fun read, here is a `blog on the differences. <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_

 How does Aviatrix Transit Network work?